This feature is well established and works across many devices and browser versions. It’s been available across browsers since July 2015.

 (...p,) => {} // SyntaxError: expected closing parenthesis, got ','

-A trailing comma is also allowed on the left-hand side when using destructuring assignment:
+A trailing comma is also allowed within a destructuring pattern:

 // array destructuring with trailing comma